grygy/pv217-microservices-materials/review/README.md

 ### Best friends

-AI tools are great for generating basic test and data.
+AI tools are great for generating basic tests and data.
 BE AWARE that they are not perfect, and you should always review the generated code and change it to actually fit your needs.

 - ChatGPT
 - Copilot
+- Intellij IDEA assistant

 ## Unit tests